-The following discounts maybe taken as a reduction in purchase price, cash assistance toward closing costs, or a combination thereof equal to 10% of the listing price:
+The following discounts may be taken as a reduction in purchase price, cash assistance toward closing costs, or a combination thereof equal to 10% of the listing price:

-- Public Safety Employees and Syracuse City School District teachers discount available if they make the home their primary residence for five years. - Affordable Home Ownership buyers earning less than 80% of Area Median Income (as defined by HUD) if they make the home their primary residence for five years.
+- Public Safety Employees and Syracuse City School District teachers discount available if they make the home their primary residence for five years. (in January 2015 this program was increased to a 50% discount) - Affordable Home Ownership buyers earning less than 80% of Area Median Income (as defined by HUD) if they make the home their primary residence for five years.

-In addition, the Land Bank has adopted two sales preference programs:
+In addition, the Land Bank has two sales preference programs:

 - Home-Ownership Choice: When listing move-in ready or nearly move-in ready single-family homes for sale, will wait for up to 60 days prior to considering any purchase offers, in order to offer owner-occupants a chance to apply.
-The Board shows a preference for owner-occupancy when considering qualified offers.
+The Board shows a preference for owneroccupancy when considering qualified offers.
 In certain neighborhoods this waiting period will be extended and may apply to two-family homes, as well. - Tenant to Home-Owner: Tenants living in the home at the time of foreclosure are given the first opportunity to purchase the home prior to it being listed on the MLS.